 Captain vs Sidhu spat set to get uglier

-New Delhi, May 24: Chief Minister Amarinder Singh Thursday said he would approach the Congress high command over his cabinet colleague Navjot Singh Sidhu's remarks on the sacrilege issue during electioneering.
+New Delhi, May 24: Chief Minister Amarinder Singh on Thursday said he would approach the Congress high command over his cabinet colleague Navjot Singh Sidhu's remarks on the sacrilege issue during electioneering.

 A day before polling, Sidhu had raised questions on the probe into the desecration of religious texts in 2015.